Benefits of Root Canal Treatment

 Root Canal Benefits

 One of the biggest benefits of root canal treatment is that it gets rid of pain and infection in the mouth.
 The root canal relieves pressure from inflammation in the pulp of the tooth and within a day or two after treatment, patients can get back to living their lives, without tooth pain.
 Problem solved.
+Dr. Jonathan Smith a Spokane dentist, adds that the root canal treatment is painless.

 But some patients shy away from root canal treatment for fear that it will be painful.
 The truth is, though, that most patients feel no pain during the procedure, and afterwards, they walk away with their natural tooth still intact and functioning.
 Through endodontic treatment, patients can retain their natural smile and continue eating the foods they enjoy the most.
 With good dental hygiene, a root canal treatment can last a lifetime without issues.